jeremyjbowers/paths2victory/README.md

 * `90pct12hr`: boolean, do we expect a large percentage of the total vote within 12 hours of poll closing?
 * `rating`: int, range 3 to -3 where 3 is locked Democratic and -3 is locked Republican and 0 is a swing state

+2. Export some environment variables.
+You need `SHEET_ID` to correspond to the ID of your Google sheet and `SHEET_RANGE` to correspond to the range of cells you'd like to capture for use.

-Export your Google credentials as a JSON object.
-(This is a pretty good explainer.](https://cloud.google.com/docs/authentication/getting-started) Save this file as `credentials.json` (it's gitignored) in the root of this project.
+3. Save your Google auth credentials as a JSON file.
+[This is a pretty good explainer.](https://cloud.google.com/docs/authentication/getting-started) Save the resulting file as `credentials.json` (it's gitignored) and make sure it's in the root of this project.

 ## Usage
 ```sh